DhairyaPal6099/phytoplankton-air-systems/system/ceng355report.md

 ## 4.0 Integration
 ### 4.1 Enterprise Wireless Connectivity
+The system uses Wi-Fi through a Raspberry Pi to send real-time sensor data to the cloud.
+The connection is set up using the Firebase Software Development Kit (SDK) provided by Firebase, which allows the device to write data directly to a Realtime Database through a Python script.
+A service key file is used for authentication so that only authorized devices can connect and update the database.
+Once connected, the Raspberry Pi continuously uploads data from all sensors at regular intervals.
+Each update includes readings for carbon dioxide, proximity, turbidity, and light intensity, along with a timestamp.
+THe use of Wi-Fi and cloud connectivity ensures that data is transmitted securely and can be accessed from anywhere through the linked application.

 ### 4.2 Database Configuration
 ### 4.3 Network and Security Considerations
 ### 4.4 Unit Testing